Perfect Diet - Perfect Nutrition

 Low Protein Intake: The Impact on Calcium and Bone Homeostasis in Humans.

-Reversing Heart Disease, Heart Attack, Coronary Artery Disease, Stent, HDL and LDL Cholesterol Success Stories
+Reversing Heart Disease, Heart Attack, Coronary Artery Disease, Stent, HDL, and LDL Cholesterol Success Stories

-The best sources of protein in the diet are meat, fowl, fish and seafood.
+The best sources of protein in the diet are meat, fowl, fish, and seafood.
 Avoid all soy products and grains because the protein in these products does not have all the essential amino acids, and they are very high in carbohydrates.
 Remember that this site recommends the strict adherence to a low-carbohydrate diet for optimal healing and health.

-Increasing protein intake may have a favorable effect on change in bone mineral density (BMD) in elderly subjects supplemented with calcium citrate malate and vitamin D. (13)
+“Increasing protein intake may have a favorable effect on change in bone mineral density (BMD) in elderly subjects supplemented with calcium citrate malate and vitamin D.”

-Eskimos Prove An All Meat Diet Provides Excellent Health.
+Eskimos Prove An All-Meat Diet Provides Excellent Health.

 Dietary Protein and Phosphorus Do Not Affect Calcium Absorption.

-Soybean plants are the most genetically modified organism (GMO) in the United States food supply.
-As of January 2006 the percentage of soybeans that have been genetically modified is estimated to be 75% and spreading fast.
+Soybean plants are the most genetically modified organism (GMO) in the United States' food supply.
+As of January 2006, the percentage of soybeans that have been genetically modified is estimated to be 75% and spreading fast.
 Virtually all products on supermarket shelves that contain any soy or soy protein have all been contaminated.
 Just because a soy product is labeled "organic" does not mean it is GMO free.
 Vegetarians gorge themselves on soy products such as soy milk and soy burgers.
-Vegetarian foods such as breads, bagels, cereals, crackers, pastas and energy drinks have all been fortified with soy protein made from GMO contaminated soybeans.
+Vegetarian foods such as breads, bagels, cereals, crackers, pastas, and energy drinks have all been fortified with soy protein made from GMO contaminated soybeans.

-Eating low levels of meat also places the body in a catabolic state where the muscle and protein lattice in bone are cannibalized for their protein.
+Eating low levels of meat also places the body in a catabolic state in which the muscles and protein lattice in bone are cannibalized for their protein.
 A catabolic state is one in which the processes of the body are breaking down the body for survival.
 An anabolic state is one in which the body is building muscle and bone.
 Eating meat and fat with their associated minerals and vitamins places the body in an anabolic state and normalizes the hormones to promote growth.
 A 63-year-old male acquaintance with a height of about 5' - 10" (1778 mm) recently had a decrease in stature of one inch (25 mm) within the past year.
 This reduction in height suggests his body is in a severe state of catabolism.
 His body is literally eating itself.
 His diet had high levels of refined carbohydrates in the form of sugar and flour which were consumed routinely.
 A low-fat diet was followed in accordance with the typical medical and nutritional professional associations.
 His diet was low in animal protein and natural animal fats.
-In contrast, the author is 64 years of age as of March 2003, and has been on a low-carbohydrate diet which is high in animal protein and fat since June 1999.
-Before that time the diet had moderate amounts of animal protein and fat but was higher in carbohydrates than at present.
+In contrast, the author is 64 years of age as of March 2003, and has been on a low-carbohydrate diet high in animal protein and fat since June 1999.
+Before that time, the diet had moderate amounts of animal protein and fat but was higher in carbohydrates than at present.
 The author's present height of 6' - 5 3/8" (1965 mm) is exactly the same as the maximum height at any previous age.
 Loss in height has been zero, and the author has never experienced a broken bone from any cause.

 L-Glutamine Amino Acid.